marianwx/AutoZeit/README.md

-# AutoZeit - The History Of Cars At The Bridge Between Two Centuries
+# AutoZeit - Interactive Responsive Nuxt.js Website

+You Will Find Out The History Of Cars At The Bridge Between Two Centuries.

 Look at the [AutoZeit documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.